Soft and Digestible Pizza: The Perfect Recipe with Monsieur Cuisine Smart MCS

 • 5 Bowls small

-• Pour part of the water into the bowl of the Monsieur Cuisine Smart, add the crumbled fresh yeast and set the machine to custom cooking, speed 1 for 1 minute.
+• Pour some of the water into the Monsieur Cuisine Smart jug, add the crumbled fresh yeast, and set the machine to custom cooking, speed 1 for 1 minute.
 Start the robot to dissolve the yeast.

 Yeast in the Monsieur Cuisine Smart bowl